10 No Fail Activities for People with Dementia

 This fun puzzle cube is brightly colored and can provide lots of no-pressure fun for older adults who like to fidget with objects.
 It’s like a simplified version of a Rubik’s cube.

-The object of this game is to simply enjoy turning the cube pieces and creating different color combinations on each face.
+The object of this game is to enjoy turning the cube pieces and creating different color combinations on each face.

 Those who are able might enjoy mixing up the colors and returning the faces to a single color.